Institute for Language Sciences Labs

 • January – April 2026: construction work in Drift 10:

-• Ceilings are being reinforced now (to make them strong enough to carry the sound-attenuated booths).
+• Ceilings are being fortified now (to make them strong enough to carry the sound-attenuated booths).
 Here are some pictures showing the progress.

-• The sound-attenuated booths will be constructed started February 16 and hopefully be done (including ventilation, fire alarm and electricity) by Easter (April 6).
+• Construction of the sound-attenuated booths started February 16 and hopefully be done (including ventilation, fire alarm and electricity) by Easter (April 6).

 • In March, ventilation shafts will be widened.